 - Safety on sets

-CMNS1030 and CMNS1040 or CMNS1230 and CMNS1004.
-It will be assumed that students can demonstrate understanding and the ability to implement digital video production methods and post-production methods utilising software programs.
-Software and camera operation will not be taught in this course - it is assumed knowledge.
-It is also assumed students will have an understanding of key concepts in communication and media studies.
+CMNS1230 Foundations of Media Production, and CMNS1005 Media Production: Cinematography, CMNS1130 Media Production: Sound.
+It will be assumed that students can demonstrate digital video production methods and post-production methods utilising software programs.
+Software and camera operation will not be taught in this course - it is assumed knowledge

-Project: Assessment 3 Music Video Montage Shoot and Edit
+Project: Assessment 2 Music Video Shoot and Edit 40%

 In order to pass this course, each student must complete ALL of the following compulsory requirements: